omegabytes/lane_breach/README.md

 - A [Twitter bot](https://twitter.com/bikelanes_sf) that posts interesting interpretations from our database and provides a space to promote and discuss commuter saftey for cyclists.

-Both of these applications will be tied together by a back-end service that pulls data from various sources and combines them into a single PostgreSQL database hosted on AWS.
+These applications will be tied together by a back-end service that pulls data from various sources and combines them into a single PostgreSQL database hosted on AWS.